LowellInstruments/pub/y2g/readme.txt

     Step 3: Install the green boat version by doing:
         $ cd /home/pi/li/ddt && ./dt_install_all.sh
+        (this could take ~20 minutes depending on prior installations)

     Step 4: Convert all_macs.yaml to all_macs.toml.
         The format is very easy, just mind the quotes.